At least 4 dead after tornado and severe storm batters St. Louis, mayor says

 “And next thing you know, a lot of noise, heavy wind,” he said.
 He and his brother went into the basement.
 Later, he realized it was worse than he thought: “Everything was tore up.”

-Simmons said the woman who died was a member of the church who was there every day.

-Downed trees and stop lights also caused traffic gridlock during the Friday afternoon commute, and officials urged people to avoid driving if possible.
+Downed trees and stop lights also caused traffic gridlock during the Friday afternoon commute, and officials urged people to stay home if possible.

-“If you do not have to travel, PLEASE STAY HOME,” the St. Louis Metropolitan Police Department said in a social media post.

 The upper stories of the Harlem Taproom's brick building were demolished when the storm came through, leaving piles of bricks around the outside.
 About 20 people were inside, but they huddled in the back of the building and none of them were hurt, the St. Louis Post-Dispatch reported.